 - Our brand partners don’t see or approve our articles before publication, but we make a commission if you click an affiliate link.
 Learn more about Reviews.org on our How We Test Internet page.

-Cox Internet vs. Spectrum Internet: Plans, pricing, and speed
+Cox vs. Spectrum: Plans, pricing, and deals

+Spectrum plans are even more straightforward and far less restrictive.
 There are no data caps or contracts, but speed tiers can vary slightly depending on region.
 Some customers may also be able to get speeds faster than 1Gbps if they’re in one of the select areas that offer fiber-to-the-home connections.
-After the promotional rate expires, you get a guaranteed $20 price increase after a year of service, there’s also a $5 monthly fee for Wi-Fi, but you can cancel it out with the AutoPay discount.
+After the promotional rate expires, you get a guaranteed $20 price increase after a year of service.
+There’s also a $5 monthly fee for Wi-Fi, but you can cancel it out with the AutoPay discount—see a full breakdown of Spectrum's hidden costs and fees.

 What makes this review legit?